CloudDirect/ARMLab/templates/AzureSQL/README.md

 ## Azure CLI deployment

-The `az sql server` command is used with parameters to create an SQL server.
+The `az sql server` command is used with parameters to manage an SQL server.
+The `az sql db` command manipulates the databases.

 ### SQL server creation